backstitch/backstitch.github.io/_posts/2015-05-17-organization.md

 [Top](#Top)<br />
 ## Team Members

-Invite other people to join your organization, seperate them into teams, and even monitor how active everyone is.
+Invite other people to join your organization, separate them into teams, and even monitor how active everyone is.

 Every organization has a special team called *Organization Name*(all) that every team member is a part of an cannot be deleted.